ppatoria/interview/shared_ptr.md

 Exception caught: Exception during construction
 ```

-    As you can see, if the constructor of the object being created with `std::make_shared` throws an exception,
+    As you can see if the constructor of the object being created with `std::make_shared` throws an exception,
     the exception is caught in the `try-catch` block surrounding the `std::make_shared` call.
     This allows you to handle the exception appropriately and prevent it from propagating further.